-After you complete the Lesson settings and click Save and Display, you will be directed to the Edit tab of the Lesson page.
-You will see a question, "What would you like to do first?" with a list of options to click.
+After you complete the Lesson settings and click Save and display, you will be directed to the Edit tab of the Lesson page.
+You will see the heading, "What would you like to do first?" with links to four options.
 From here, you will add and define the pages and navigation between them until your Lesson is complete.